Operation Chengiz Khan: The II Corps offensive into Punjab

-The first strikes
+First strikes

 The final orders for the strike were issued at 17:30 hrs on Friday 3 December 1971.
 The first formations were in flight and heading for their targets by 17:40 hrs.
 Officially, it was announced via government channels that the airstrikes were launched in response to attacks along the western border on Pakistan Rangers' outposts by regular troops of the Indian army, which the Indian Air Force was providing support to.
 The Indians would later deny any engagement on the Western Front.
 However, the Indian air defence radars failed to detect the approaching formations.
 The first indications for the Indians of the impending assault was the roar of the strike aircraft over their airfields, while in Delhi, the air-raid sirens were the first indications for newsmen, gathered for the daily brief of the East-Pakistan situation, that something was going on.

 The first of the strikes were mounted against Pathankot Airbase.
 Led by a flight of two Mirage IIIs (a reconnaissance craft and a strike escort) a six-plane wing of F-86F Sabres flying from Murid and led by Wing Commander S N Jilani hit the airbase with unguided rockets and dropped several 125 kg bombs.
 The main target of this strike was the runway, which was damaged and took the Indian ground crew several hours to repair.
 These missions went unopposed since the IAF had not scrambled any interception, and faced only anti-aircraft fire.
 Pathankot was covered by interceptors from Adampur following this first strike during the time it took the ground crew to repair its runway.

 At 17:45 hrs, four Mirages flying from Sargodha and led by Wing Commander Hakimullah attacked Amritsar Airbase.
 Hakimullah's flight was armed with two 500 kg bombs each, which the strike used efficiently hitting the first 300m of the runway and cratering it enough to leave it nonoperational for several hours.
 However, the Amritsar runway was repaired within the same night to receive detachments of Mig 21s and Su-7 that flew against Rafiqui airbase the next morning.
 A second strike of two F-104 Starfighters, led by Wing Commander Amjad H Khan hit the P-35 radar station at Amritsar, rendering it inoperable for nearly an hour.
 Two Sukhois then took off from the one remaining serviceable lane of the runway, moments before it was bombed by a passing B-57 Canberra.

 Within forty-five minutes of these strikes, Pakistani troops had shelled India's western frontier and were reported to have crossed the border at Punch in the state of Jammu.